Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Delete a Dataset

     Permanently delete a dataset and all its data parts.
 This operation cannot be undone.
-Returns 204 on success, 404 if not found, 409 if dataset is in use by runners.

 ### Parameters